postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/datadog.md

 ## Forwarding metrics

 Postman can forward a wide array of metrics for the specified monitors to Datadog.
+This table contains the name, type, and level of the metrics, as well as a description of the metric.
+For more information on Datadog metric collection, see the [Datadog documentation](https://docs.datadoghq.com/metrics/).

 | **Metrics Name**          |       **Type**         | **Description**         | **Level**         |
 | ------------- | ------------- | ------------- | ------------- |